mpayumo/book-recommender-model/README.md

 BaselineOnly becomes our algorithm of choice as it shows the most promise with the lowest RMSE of <code>3.3298</code>.
 We then set our top N recommended books to 3, but the model is flexible to recommend as many as there are in the predictions.

+## Recommendations

-The top 3 book titles are recommended for our top 5 random users as shown below.
+> ### The top 3 book titles are recommended for our top 5 random users as shown below.
 <br>
 <br>
 <p align = "center"><img src = "img/top3_books.jpg"></p>